 Take ample care to lay out your finances thoroughly and clearly.

 "Every board will have a financially savvy person, and they will review your finances very carefully.
-Everything has got to match," says managing agent managing agent Gerard J. Picaso.
+Everything has got to match," says managing agent Gerard J. Picaso.
 "If you claim an income of something in one place, your income must match your income taxes.
 Income from sources other than a job must be referenced."

 Annual income, versus liquidity, is the most important financial criteria, say board members.
 But liquidity becomes more important if you have bonus income, which isn't guaranteed from year to year.